Pumpapa/minimalmagic/content/TRS/MetaInterpreter.md

 * Rule 8 checks if the corresponding function symbols are equal
 * Rule 9 attempts to match sub-terms
 * When one subterm (and sub-pattern) has been successfully matched, the list of remaining sub-terms (and sub-patterns) are considered
     * (10) if there are none, matching has succeeded and instantiation should take place
     * (11) otherwise, matching continues
-* auxiliary function `matchq` either (12) continues matching (if sub-term and pattern have the same corresponding function symbol), or (13) attempts to apply the remainder list of rules if the match failed.
+* Auxiliary function `matchq` either (12) continues matching (if sub-term and pattern have the same corresponding function symbol), or (13) attempts to apply the remainder list of rules if the match failed.
 ```Prolog {linenos=false}
 7 match(var(N),ST,E,As,Bs,R,T,Rs,TRS)
     = match(As,Bs,tab(N,ST,E),eoa,eoa,R,T,Rs,TRS);